poier/PreView/README.md

 (see `python main_run.py --help` for details).
 The default settings should be fine to reproduce the results from the paper, however.

+#### Train with adversarial loss
+For training with the additional adversarial loss just change the training type using the corresponding command-line parameter.
+That is, call `python main_run.py --training-type 2` instead.
+However, note that with this additional loss we merely obtained similar results for the cost of additional training time (see the paper for details).

+#### Use pre-trained model
+In the `results` folder you find a pre-trained model.
+You can generate results using this one by calling:

+    python main_run.py --model-filepath </path/to/model.mdl> --no-train

 ## Requirements